jasonabanico/FibonacciTrader/README.md

   - Extension: Multiply the downward length (current cycle top minus current cycle bottom) with Fibonacci levels, and add it to the current cycle bottom.
 - Identify when retention and extension crossing occurred for each cycle.

+## Strategy (not financial advice)

+- Use history to determine retracement level to buy and extension level to sell.

 ## Additional Features

 - Price feed is cached as JSON text files to avoid unnecessary calls to CoinAPI.